Quantco/datajudge/docs/source/testing.rst

   def get_all_constraints() -> List[Constraint]:
       all_requirements = get_basic_requirements() + get_advanced_requirements()
       return [constraint for requirement in all_requirements for constraint in requirement]

+  # Function used in conftest.py.
+  # Given a constraint, returns an identifier used to refer to it as a test.
+  def idfn(constraint):
+      return constraint.get_description()

   @pytest.mark.basic
   def test_basic_constraint(basic_constraint: Constraint, datajudge_engine):